Cinioluwa/echo-backend/POSTMAN_TESTING_GUIDE.md

 ## Testing Strategy

 ### 1. Authentication Testing
-1. Register users for both organizations
+1. Register users for both organizations using valid domains
+2. Call `POST /api/users/verify-email` with the email token to activate the accounts
-2. Login and verify JWT tokens contain correct organizationId
+3. Login and verify JWT tokens contain the correct `organizationId` and `role`
-3. Test that tokens from one org don't work for another org's data
+4. Test that tokens from one org don't work for another org's data

 ### 2. Data Isolation Testing
 1. Create content (pings, waves, comments) as users from Org A